krn-robin/majestik/README.md

 Majestik is composed of three core components:
 1. Lexer/Parser: This component parses the Magik source code and constructs an Abstract Syntax Tree (AST).

-   Currently, the ANTLR4 grammar only understands the literal type `string`; the expression `invoke` and `block` statements, as well as simple assignments (`<<`).
+   Currently, the ANTLR4 grammar only understands the literal types `string`, `integer` and `float`; the expression `invoke` and `block` statements, as well as simple assignments (`<<`).
 All other tokens are ignored.
-3. Compiler: This component translates the AST into JVM bytecode using the Class-File API.
+2. Compiler: This component translates the AST into JVM bytecode using the Class-File API.

-   Currently, only supports literal type `string`, and `invoke` expressions.
+   Currently, only supports literal types `string`, `integer` and `float`; as well as the `invoke` expressions.
-4. Runtime: provides a standard library with basic functionality to run a Magik program.
+3. Runtime: provides a standard library with basic functionality to run a Magik program.

    As of now, only the `write` variable in the `sw` package has a barebones implementation.